jschappet/personel_notebook/Timestamps/2025/05-May/2025-05-07-Wednesday.md

 ---
 # 📝 Notes
-Today I am celebrating
+Today I am celebrating I've been collecting all of my notes and old writings together into one place.
+It's been great to reflect on them with ChatGPT.
+It has pulled out interesting lines that have remained across time.
+I don't think I had much in the way of writing before my mom passed but after there's a bunch.

-Struggle I'm having
+Struggle I'm having how do I share what I'm thinking when Genevieve has no interest in here it.
+She was complete approval, I want that too.
+Can I approve of her and want her to look at and own something?
+I think it is possible.

-Looking forward to
+Looking forward to some conflict free time.
+Also looking forward to seeing updates from others here.

 ---
 ### Notes created today